 Portfolio Prep Workshops

 The Fresno Art Museum is offering portfolio prep workshops for high school and college transfer students that want to apply to art colleges.
-These classes are for serious art students only.

 Getting into a prestigious college-level art school is highly competitive.
 Exceptional drawing skills must be demonstrated along with unique compositions that show creativity and skill.